Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

 What is the difference between rule based and signature-based IDS?

-The primary difference between rule-based and signature-based IDS is that signature-based IDS relies on known attack signatures for detection, making it ineffective against zero-day attacks, while rule-based IDS utilizes a smaller set of rules to identify potential threats.
-Consequently, rule-based systems may provide more flexibility in detecting a wider range of attack scenarios.
+The primary difference between rule-based and signature-based IDS is that signature-based IDS relies on known attack signatures for detection, making it less effective against zero-day attacks, while rule-based IDS uses predefined rules to identify suspicious activity patterns.
+While discussions often focus on signature vs anomaly-based detection, rule-based IDS differs because it applies logical conditions rather than behavioral baselines or signature databases, offering more flexibility in certain detection scenarios.

 What is an advantage of anomaly detection over signature detection?